Google Calendar. I think our entire family structure would descend into chaos without it.

-By the way, this is so much easier and more efficient than keeping track of those little cards we used to get for appointments that we’d invariably lose long before the next appointment.
+This is so much easier and more efficient than keeping track of those little cards we used to get for appointments we’d invariably lose long before the next appointment.

 Making Note of WHERE the Event is Taking Place (and How to Get There)

 I love that I can link my Google Calendar events to Google Maps, so that